Legislature(2025 - 2026)BUTROVICH 205

 He said ENSTAR's contract with Hilcorp expires in 2023.
 He said

-it was first and foremost to determine whether the proposed
+the priority was to determine whether the proposed projects

 BRG created a prioritized system of scoring different